Filter by Category

 April 26

-Fundamentals of Botany
+Fundamentals of Botany (Sold Out)

-A core understanding of plant biology will open up the world of plants for any gardener.
-Through discussion, lecture, and hands-on lab work, this hybrid class begins with basic plant anatomy, exploring how every aspect of the organism works together to sustain photosynthesis, respiration, and water and mineral uptake.
-Class Level: Intermediate
+This class is sold out, but please click "Learn More" to join our waitlist. | A core understanding of plant biology will open up the world of plants for any gardener.
+Through discussion, lecture, and hands-on lab work, this class begins with basic plant anatomy, exploring how every aspect of a plant works to sustain photosynthesis, respiration, and water and mineral uptake.

 Learn More